wangonya/wangonya.com/content/blog/array-iteration.md

 the array passes the test implemented by the provided function.
 It checks the elements one by one, and if it finds an array element where the function returns a truthy value, `some()` returns `true` and does not check the remaining values.
-Otherwise it returns `false`.
+Otherwise, it returns `false`.

-Lets say you want to check if a contact exists in your contact list:
+Let's say you want to check if a contact exists in your contact list:

 ```javascript
 const contacts = ["Stewie", "Meg", "Quagmire", "Cleveland"];